When you hear the word 'digital' it’s easy to assume this means e-commerce. When, in fact, digital influence has little to do with e-commerce.

-Digital influence is about conservation and engaging with customers online, leading to increased footfall in store.
+Digital influence is about conservation and engaging with customers online, leading to increased footfall in-store.

-LUSH is a high street brand we all know; however, on first glance they may not be the obvious choice for a strong digital presence.
+LUSH is a high street brand we all know; however, at first glance they may not be the obvious choice for a strong digital presence.
 After all, when your USP is a smell, how do you take that online?

-Most of LUSH’s product line is not available online.
-Rather, they are using digital influence to drive footfall into their stores.
+LUSH uses digital influence to drive footfall into their stores.

 Starbucks are one of the most engaging brands online, creating successful online communities and engaging with followers daily online.
 Read here How Starbucks Built an Engaging Brand on Social Media.